 - Support Finance in collecting grant project budgets (e.g. working with managers to finalize monthly budgets and set yearly spend targets).

-- Grant financial reporting: Monitoring grant report dashboard and tracking upcoming financial reports; holding grant project managers accountable to financial reporting requirements and timelines; partnering with finance to support unusual reporting requirements; engaging Finance in regular check-in meetings.
+- Grant financial reporting: Monitoring grant report dashboard and tracking upcoming financial reports; holding grant project managers accountable to financial reporting requirements and timelines; partnering with finance to support unusual reporting requirements; engaging Finance in regular check-in meetings and Human Resources with grant team performance assessments.

 - Undergraduate degree, preferably in accounting, finance, management, or business administration.